Art-Sells/Arells/Build-Notes.md

 - Begin working on Episode one (calculate how long it takes, then send updates (we're posting updates that give information about each new and upcoming episodes almost everyday!)
 - Scrollable Music Player on The Bitcoin Alien Race Page
 - - Main Theme (Compress)
-- - A Daughter's Father
+- - A Daughter's Father (Increase volume)

 After Episode One-Three is done: